Skip to content

 Instructor

 You've been here before.
 Your web app is slow, and Chrome DevTools tells you exactly which function is eating up 342ms on the main thread.
-You don't guess — you profile.
+You don't guess.
+You profile.
 Interpretability is profiling for ML models.
 Instead of asking "what's slow?", you're asking "what's driving this prediction?"

 Learning Objectives